renepickhardt/doc/ServiceAdministration.md

-# Service Administration

-I have a bunch of services running on a couple of machines and want easy means to manage these service remotely.
+# Remote Execution Framework

+A distributed architecture consists of several independent services running on a different machines.
+These services need to be up and running all the time and communicate with each other using message passing.
+In order to maintain such an architecture it is critial to supervise the machines and services closely.

 What I have in mind is something similar as tomcat's manager tool, that allows me to monitor and control different servlets installed.
-What I have instead of servlets are:

-* python scripts
-* java tasks
-* webservers

 ### Whishlist
+* Service Monitorig
+* Gathering of log information
 * web dashboard
 * Remote controled starting and stopping of services
-* Service Monitorign
-* Log information
 * System Monitoring: CPU load, Network load

 Ideally I would have a method to start jobs and register them for monitoring, e.g.